AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "Your process is very strong, you know what to do next, doing the Feature Test and then the Unit Test.
 You do not hesitate to modify namings and refactor your tests along you are writing the code.
 Finally, you communicate on what you are doing and it makes sense, meaning that the process and its implementation is very clear in your head, that was also very helpful to follow your thoughts."

+- Luca Fruzza - Student at Makers - After a process review

+"I think you have a good TDD method, just make sure you’re doing small steps to get green lights"

 ---

 ### I can program fluently